rapiddweller/rapiddweller-benerator-ce/doc/migrating_benerator_projects.md

 or classes, existing projects are supposed to work like before (but faster).

-If you programmed a custom distribution by implementing the Distribution **directly** (and did not inherit from a child class), bad news is that your code will not be compatible with Benerator 1.2.0.
+If you programmed a custom distribution by implementing the Distribution **directly** (and did not inherit from a child class), the bad news is that your code will not be compatible with Benerator 2.0.0.

-Good news is that this is easily fixed: Edit the Java code of your custom distribution class and replace the ```ìmplements Distribution``` directive with ```extends AbstractDistribution```.
+The good news is that this is easily fixed: Edit the Java code of your custom distribution class and replace the ```ìmplements Distribution``` directive with ```extends AbstractDistribution```.

 In case you programmed a custom Sequence, you have two options:

 1. If the sequence fetches and caches all generator data in its applyTo() method, then have ```extends DetachedSequence```
 2. else implement the applyTo() method appropriately.